richardhadden/pangloss-core/README.md

 Models can also inherit, which assigns the label of both parent model and the actual model.
 All fields are inherited.

+Models can also be abstract.
+Add `__abstract__ = True` to the model.
+Any model in a hierarchy can be abstract.
+Abstract models can't be created — only subtypes of the abstract class.
+Abstract models can be the object of a relation (as long as it has some sub-types, otherwise it makes no sense!), and viewable as a list from the API.

 ### Relationships

 Relationships are *always* **always** directional, defined on the 'origin' class.